zzzprojects/learn-orm/tutorials/vb-net/conditional-statements.md

 # Conditional Statements

 The `If...Then` and `If...Then...Else` are conditional control statements.
-Using conditional statements, the program can behave differently based on a defined condition checked during the execution of the statement.
+Using conditional statements, the program can behave differently based on a defined condition checked during the statement's execution.

 ## If...Then